gilbert-f/Pokemon-DataViz/README.md

 ## **Learn about Pokemons**
 ### Pokemon Match Up
-* Enter pokemon names and compare them to see which is stronger based on stats
+* Enter pokemon names and compare them to see which is 'better' based on stats

 ### Stats vs. Stats
 * Learn more with a thorough analysis of the pokemons' stats
 * Customize the visualization to fit your own need

 ### Top Stats Distribution
-* Look at the strongest pokemons
+* Look at the top 'nth' pokemons
-* Change the quanitly of pokemons displayed
+* Analyze what the top 'nth' pokemons have in common in terms of stats